AntonyFFC/saper/README.md

 This is the in-game interface, representing the active gameplay state.

 ## Classes
-1. Klasa GameInetrface - responsible for general game logic and working with the GUI
+1. Class GameInetrface - responsible for general game logic and working with the GUI
-2. Klasa Board - holds the grid of cells and is responsible for actions connected to cells
+2. Class Board - holds the grid of cells and is responsible for actions connected to cells
-3. Klasa Cell - represents a single cell of the board and holds information about each cell and its neighbours Flag
+3. Class Cell - represents a single cell of the board and holds information about each cell and its neighbours Flag
     Mine
     Number
     Covered
-4. Klasa MenuElement - responsible for the menu of the game ChooseGameMenu
+4. Class MenuElement - responsible for the menu of the game ChooseGameMenu
     ChooseGamemodeMenu
     nameInputWindow